luongnguyen1805/kmn-workspace/README.md

 > **Where should I look?**

-# KMN-Workspace
+# KMN-Layer

-A **KMN-Workspace** is the metadata layer implementing the KMN strategy.
+A **KMN-Layer** is the metadata layer implementing the KMN strategy.

-A workspace typically contains:
+Layer typically contains:

 ```text
 .navigation/